-- to develop an imaginative way of linking processes of knowledge acquisition, development, transformation and creation with approaches to tackling the core problems of guidance practice; - to examine the ways in which learning to practise guidance is created and shared (beliefs, concepts, ideas, theories, actions) in the search for new understandings of effective guidance; - to broaden and deepen the knowledge base of how to align processes of effective guidance practice with policy requirements across the UK.
+- to develop an imaginative way of linking processes of knowledge acquisition, development, transformation and creation with approaches to tackling the core problems of guidance practice; - to examine the ways in which learning to practise guidance is created and shared (beliefs, concepts, ideas, theories, actions) in the search for new understandings of effective career guidance and counselling; - to broaden and deepen the knowledge base of how to align processes of effective career guidance and counselling practice with policy requirements across the UK.

-The structure of the website will comprise three main sections, as follows:
+The structure of the website will comprise three main domains, as follows:

-- Future Trends consisting of labour market information focusing on labour market changes and skills needs.

-- A Database linking directly to the National Learning Resource for Guidance, based at the Centre for Guidance Studies at the University of Derby.

-- Effective Guidance (with the following sub-sections):
+- Future Trends consisting of labour market information focusing on labour market changes and skills needs. - A Database linking directly to the National Learning Resource for Guidance, based at the Centre for Guidance Studies at the University of Derby. - Effective Guidance (with the following sub-sections):

 - Equal Opportunities;

-- Impact Analysis;
+- ~ Impact Analysis;

-- Using Research in Practice;
+- ~ Using Research in Practice;

-- Improving Practice;
+- ~ Improving Practice;

 - Lifelong Learning;

 - International Perspectives.

 The project extends the use of information and communication technologies, developed during a previous ESF funded ADAPT project to support the knowledge development of the dispersed community of guidance practice (Brown & Bimrose, 2000).
-A shared knowledge base will be constructed, not from an a priori comprehensive blueprint, but by being grown more organically from the contextualised problems that policy makers and practitioners face.
-This initially involves the formation of groups who meet to discuss issues of policy and practice and these discussions will be continued on-line.
-Two work groups (one for Equal Opportunities and one for Using Research in Practice)
+A shared knowledge base is being constructed, not from an a priori comprehensive blueprint, but by being grown more organically from the contextualised problems that policy makers and practitioners face.
+This initially involves the formation of groups who meet to discuss issues of policy and practice and these discussions are continued on-line.
+These groups operate as a centre of expertise for particular topics and have several tasks.
+Specifically, to: